To the Stars... Demos, Odds and Ends

 To the Stars...
 Demos, Odds and Ends (often shortened to To the Stars) is the debut studio album by Tom DeLonge.
 It was released on April 21, 2015 (following his departure from Blink-182 in January 2015) through DeLonge's multimedia company also titled To the Stars.
 The album To the Stars is said to contain tracks from DeLonge's "personal stash", which include songs originally intended to be recorded with Blink-182, as well as tracks originally meant for Angels & Airwaves.
 The eight-song album was released on vinyl, CD and digital formats.

 Background

-A few weeks after DeLonge's announced his departure from the pop punk band Blink-182, through social media he expressed his interest in releasing demos he wrote for a potential Blink-182 album.
+A few weeks after DeLonge announced his departure from the pop punk band Blink-182, through social media he expressed his interest in releasing demos he wrote for a potential Blink-182 album.
 The album To the Stars was formally announced on February 28, 2015, and DeLonge later elaborated that the album was one of four albums he would be releasing in 2015; he intended to release two solo albums and two Angels & Airwaves albums, but by the end of the year only the solo album and the Angels & Airwaves EP ...Of Nightmares had been released.